Islands (Ash album): Critical reception

 In a review for NME, Mark Beaumont said the album was "as ferocious and catchy as ever.
 And while it’s undoubtedly a record of consolidation, a return to familiar home ground, it also gently scouts new territory."
 PopMatters contributor John Garratt wrote that the album was "every bit as consistent as Kablammo!," despite it being "just a tad less fun in spots."
 He added that he was confused as to why the band hadn't surpassed their peers, such as Green Day and Weezer, before "remind[ing] myself that Ash had to crawl their way out of Downpatrick, Ireland first ...
 And by that yardstick, they've done more than pretty well for themselves."
 Andy Page of God Is in the TV said that the "majority of the tracks sound like instant singles, it’s a very immediate record."
 He liked Wheeler's lyrics for "somehow ... managing to pull euphoric words and melodies" from his break-up.

 Under the Radar's Stephen Mayne viewed Islands as "cool, catchy, and a whole lot of fun", with Ash being "back on form."
 He noted "an aching sadness" in a few of Wheeler's lyrics as "the passage of time comes to weigh heavily on a group no longer young."
 Louder Than War writer Sam Lambeth said the album was "very much business as usual", though "even a band as free-spirited as Ash are not invulnerable to age, and Islands does show off their more mature side."
 Graeme Marsh of musicOMH noted that "Islands takes the foot off the gas a little."
 He explained that with Wheeler's break-up, the "result is less of an immediate adrenaline rush like they’ve often put forward in the past."
 AllMusic reviewer Stephen Thomas Erlewine also noted the tempo shift: "Everybody's pace slows once they leave their twenties, so the general deliberateness that characterizes 2018's Islands ... isn't a surprise, but the trio is otherwise light on their feet."

+Commercial performance

 Islands peaked at number 12 in Scotland, number 18 in the UK, and number 34 in Ireland.